Jam on Revenge

 Jam on Revenge is the debut studio album by the American group Newcleus.
 It was released in 1984 by Sunnyview Records.
 The group was formed originally as Positive Messengers following DJ shows in parks and blocks as Jam-On Productions.
 Positive Messengers' members were all Christian, which led to them creating songs with a message.
-Group member Ben “Cosmo D” Cenac attempted to bring some recordings made with Positive Messengers to music labels with little success.
+Group member Ben “Cozmo D” Cenac attempted to bring some recordings made with Positive Messengers to music labels with little success.
 Following the lack of success, he was encouraged by a member of Jam On Productions to make a hip hop song, which led to the song "Jam-On's Revenge", a song Cenac described as an anti-hip hop song, as he felt hip hop music of the period was corny.

 After bringing the songs "Computer Age" and "Jam-On's Revenge" to Joe Webb, The group then renamed itself Newcleus, and Webb released the single re-titled as "Jam on Revenge," which was released on Webb's label May Hew Records in 1983.
 The group's music was then brought to Sunnyview Records by Webb, which requested a second hip hop song from the group, which led to them making another hip hop song titled "Jam On It".
 Following the commercial success of both singles, Sunnyview then suggested recording an album.
 Cenac and his crew signed a contract that led to them not getting any royalties from the record, while Cenac still managed to get publishing.
 As the records were developed, the group was locked out of the studio mixing sessions, which were handled by Jonathan Fearing.

 Production

 Background

 Prior to producing music, a group called Jam-on Productions was doing music shows in Brooklyn performing DJ shows playing funk and disco music.
-These shows began ending around late 1979, which led to group member Ben “Cosmo D” Cenac to buy a cheap synthesizer and began working on songs with Lady E (Yvette Cook)).
+These shows began ending around late 1979, which led to group member Ben “Cozmo D” Cenac to buy a cheap synthesizer and began working on songs with Lady E (Yvette Cook)).
 By 1980, Cenac along with Al T. (aka MC Harmony) joined Cenac and Cook and a few others to make a hip hop recording called "Freak City Rapping".
 Cenac sent the release to various labels, which all ignored the tape as they had to leave it for them to listen to, which Cenac did not do as it was his only copy of the song.
 Cenac eventually went to a label called Reflection, where Joe Webb listened to the recording, stating that he heard something in the song, but it needed better sound quality.

 Following the response from Webb, Cenac borrowed money to buy a Tascam Portastudio, which led to collaborations with Bob Crafton, who also went by the name Chilly B. This led to the origination of the group Positive Messenger, which Cenac described as "all deeply Christian, although in a much more spiritual than religious sense."